zzb5233/tutorials/vm-ubuntu-20.04/README.md

 ## Send ping packets in the solution to `basic` exercise of `p4lang/tutorials` repository

-With the branch of the p4lang/tutorials repository included with this VM, the following tests pass.
-More testing and/or bug fixes is welcome here.
+With the version of the https://github.com/p4lang/tutorials repository that comes pre-installed in the `p4` user account of this VM, the following tests pass.

 First log in as the user `p4` (password `p4`) and open a terminal window.